TN 43 (06-24)

 An individual receiving an SSDI or an RSI benefit based on disability who is not eligible for SSI without excluding some or all of their income under a PASS, must pursue a work goal with a specific earnings level.
 Such individuals must choose a work goal that will generate earnings that reflect the individual’s ability to engage in Substantial Gainful Activity (SGA).
 If the title II benefit is higher than the SGA amount, the individual should seek an earnings level sufficient to replace the benefits of the individual and any auxiliaries residing with the individual.

-EXAMPLE: Thomas receives $1,000 a month in SSDI benefits based on his work record.
-His wife and children, who live with him, receive an additional $500 a month in auxiliary benefits, for a family total of $1,500.
-Thomas submits a PASS with a work goal in which he would earn about $1,500 a month.
-The PASS expert advises Thomas if he earns $1,500 a month and is performing SGA, his SSDI benefit will cease and he will receive benefits only for those months in which his earnings fall below the SGA level.
-As a result, Thomas and his family may end up with less money than at present, considering taxes and other work-related expenses.
-Thomas agrees that he needs to rethink his work goal.
-He later modifies his PASS to pursue work in the same field but at a more advanced level, which should permit him to earn $2,500 a month.
+EXAMPLE: Thomas receives $1,000 a month in SSDI benefits based on their work record.
+Their spouse and children, who live with them, receive an additional $500 a month in auxiliary benefits, for a family total of $1,500.
+Thomas submits a PASS with a work goal in which they would earn about $1,500 a month.
+The PASS expert advises Thomas if they earn $1,500 a month and is performing SGA, their SSDI benefit will cease and they will receive benefits only for those months in which their earnings fall below the SGA level.
+As a result, Thomas and their family may end up with less money than at present, considering taxes and other work-related expenses.
+Thomas agrees that they need to rethink their work goal.
+They later modify their PASS to pursue work in the same field but at a more advanced level, which should permit them to earn $2,500 a month.

 b.
 Policy for an individual already eligible for SSI